 We are all in the deep end and not sure how to do it, just winging it and hoping for the best as one mama told me.

-In conclusion, just a reminder, incase you forgot: HEY, Super Hero Mama you got this!
+In conclusion, It’s ok to have down days and feel overwhelmed.
+When you do take a step back and relax.
+Just a reminder, incase you forgot: HEY, Super Hero Mama you got this!
 You are doing a wonderful job.
 Believe in yourself.
 Take care of you.
 Cut yourself some slack.

 More from MrsChettyLife: